Who is eligible for CAPS services?

 Yes, all services provided on-campus by CAPS clinicians are free to students.
 Counseling services provided by off-campus clinicians will most likely be covered by a student’s health insurance, but may include a co-pay, depending on the insurance policy.
 For more information about health insurance payments and co-pays, please contact us.

 How many sessions can I have with a CAPS clinician?

 CAPS provides short-term, episodic individual therapy, but there are no specific limits to the number of sessions we provide, as we tailor services to the individual needs of students.

 How will I know how many sessions I can have with a CAPS clinician?

 During a student’s initial consultation with a CAPS clinician, the clinician will work with the student to consider how the student’s needs can best be met within our scope of service.
 If a student is likely to benefit from short-term individual treatment with a CAPS clinician, a treatment plan will be discussed, which will likely include an estimate of how many sessions the treatment will involve.
 If the student would benefit from a longer-term treatment or from group treatment, those recommendations will be provided during the initial consultation.
 If a student would prefer to see a clinician for more sessions than what has been recommended, the clinician will assist the student in finding an off-campus clinician for the student.
 In all cases, we partner with students in creating and implementing treatment plans.

 How do I make an appointment at CAPS?

-Can I call or email to set up an appointment?
+Can I go to the CAPS offices to set up an appointment?